genboy/hyperreal/sources/notes/coronacrisis.md

-## World hack 2.0 - corrona virusses patented in 2006 - vaccine patented in 2019
+## World hack 2.0
-#### Mindcontrol, NLP and trauma based programming

-Here is Covid19, together with 5G networks, straight from our worlds largest and most powerfull dictatorial state China.
+# Here is Covid19, together with 5G networks, straight from our worlds largest and most powerfull dictatorial state China.

 And how does your goverment respond to this threat?
 Does science and rationality solve the puzzle?
 No, far from that.
 Goverments worldwide act exactly as China does! (unless you live in Sweden).